 Additionally, the Court explained that unlike other subsections of section 1720(a) where the definition of public works is based on tasks performed (i.e., construction-type labor), covered work under section 1720(a)(2) turns on the governmental entity for which the work is done.
 Thus, because the plaintiffs were employed by the contractor to perform work for a covered district, the Court held the plaintiffs were entitled to prevailing wages.

 The Supreme Court’s decision has significant implications for California’s 3,000+ special districts.
 As a result of this decision, any “work” performed for a special district under contract, and exceeding $1,000, may now be subject to prevailing wage requirements.
 At this time, it is unclear if, when, or how the Legislature will weigh in to limit the scope of section 1720(a)(2) as requested by the dissenting opinion.

-For more information about prevailing wage requirements or the how the Supreme Court’s holding may affect your business operations, please contact Kyler C. Rayden (email@example.com) or Alexis K. Stevens (firstname.lastname@example.org).
+For more information about prevailing wage requirements or how the Supreme Court’s holding may affect your business operations, please contact Kyler C. Rayden (firstname.lastname@example.org) or Alexis K. Stevens (email@example.com) of our Local Government practice.

 Somach Simmons & Dunn provides the information in its Environmental Law & Policy Alerts and on its website for informational purposes only.
 This general information is not a substitute for legal advice, and users should consult with legal counsel for specific advice.
 In addition, using this information or sending electronic mail to Somach Simmons & Dunn or its attorneys does not create an attorney-client relationship with Somach Simmons & Dunn.Read more news and alerts »